balaji1974/kafkastreams/README.md

 	<version>6.1.1</version>
 </dependency>
 ```
-b.
+c.
 Like our last project to create an avro friendly data model we will add our maven dependencies and mavan plugin to create the avro friendly data model.

-c.
-This project has three requriments:
-If the invoice type is "HOME-DELIVERY" then push the invoice to the shipment topic.
-If customer type is "PRIME" then the loyality point is caculated and a notification is sent to the notification topic.
-For all invoives mask the personal information of the customer and send the detials back to the hadoop topic to be later stored into Hadoop for analysis.
-Hence the 3 input topcis will the same "pos-topic" but the output will be to three different topics.

 d.
 The above requiremnts is configured in our application.properties as follows:
 spring.cloud.stream.function.definition=processHadoopRecords, processNotificationRecords, processShipmentRecords